MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 ## Manage Compute Nodes

-Whenever a web node is started, it looks for the list of compute node URIs to which it can send requests.

-In 9.2, you can add to and manage this list of compute nodes using the Administration Utility so that the information is shared across all web nodes.
-Once you update the compute node URIs from one web node, then all other web nodes get the updated list automatically.
+In order for the Machine Learning Server web nodes to know to which compute nodes it can send requests, you must maintain a complete list of compute node URIs.
+This list of compute node URIs is managed through the Administration Utility and shared across all web nodes automatically.

-In 9.1, this list is managed manually and individually for each web node in the appsettings.json file.
+In R Server 9.1, this list is managed manually and individually for each web node in the appsettings.json file.
 The utility cannot be used for this purpose in that release.

 >[!Important]
 >1.
 If the ['owner' role is defined](configure-roles.md), then the administrator must belong to the 'Owner' role in order to manage compute nodes.